 to gain foundation status was no more than a “gimmick”.

 There are also concerns that those hospitals that win foundation

 status might not have increased power to develop locally driven

 targets, which could mean they are unable to direct greater

 through the Sure Start initiative.

 Mental health trusts are prevented from bidding for foundation

-status because their ratings system is relatively new and not
+status because their ratings system is not considered

 well-developed, but the report urges the government to extend the